Investing tools and resources have come a long way.

 - Automatic Rebalancing.
 Over time, market movements may upset the portfolio component weighting outlined in your investment plan, necessitating a flurry of transactions to restore the original weighting.
 Manual rebalancing is incredibly time-consuming, but most robo-advisor platforms and many hybrid investment platforms offer free, automatic rebalancing at set intervals.

 More experienced investors may need additional features and capabilities, such as margin trading accounts, sophisticated trading platforms like TD Ameritrade’s thinkorswim, and access to advanced instruments like options, forex, and cryptocurrencies.
 But your first discount online broker probably doesn’t need extra bells and whistles.

 9. An Investment Screener

 If you can purchase individual stocks and funds through your self-directed brokerage account, it most likely has an investment screener tool.

-If you don’t yet have a brokerage account, perhaps because you’re still using a mock portfolio to refine your investing strategies, use a third-party screener not tied to an investment house.
-Zacks has an effective, low-frills screener, while Yahoo!
-Finance’s vast array of investing tools includes a user-friendly option.
+If you don’t yet have an online broker account – perhaps because you’re still using a mock portfolio to refine your investing strategies – use a third-party screener not tied to an investment house.
+Stock Rover has an effective, in-depth screener.
+Yahoo Finance’s vast array of investing tools includes a user-friendly option.

 Every screener works a little differently, but look for one that includes: